Dystopia Chapter 14: Saddle Up

-Naturally Frank complained, “what the f…, why am I in the damn wagon?”
+Naturally, Frank complained, “What the f…, why am I in the damn wagon?”

-“I need you to protect Brett and keep us safe, eyes on everyone.”
+“I need you to protect Brett and keep us safe.
+Eyes on everyone.”

 “The hell I will,” he protested.

-He was sitting mumbling, a distraction pulling the team in to the doldrums.
+He was sitting mumbling, a distraction pulling the team into the doldrums.
 Enough was enough.

 Silence.